Michael-Balk/VBA-Get-Fields-From-.pdf/README.md

 # VBA-Get-Fields-From-.pdf
 VBA to retrieve Form Fields from a fillable .pdf

+*Need Acrobat Standard or Pro.
+This does not work with Reader alone.

 Also included in this repository is a VB class with the same functionality for .net projects.

 ```VBA